gee-community/arcgis-earthengine-toolbox/docs/installation.md

         proswap gee

 After running the above commands, close Python Command Prompt, and start ArcPro.
 The default conda environment becomes `gee`.
-To check if the packages have been successufully installed, click **Analysis** -> **Python** -> **Python Window**.
+To check if the packages have been successfully installed, click **Analysis** -> **Python** -> **Python Window**.
 Run the following commands.

     import ee
     import xee